- Routing · how layers compose and how docs get loaded

 classDef onDemand fill:#3A2054,stroke:#B07CD8,color:#fff,stroke-width:1.5px

 The phases are rhythm, not paperwork.
 They describe the shape of work, not a set of documents that must be produced.
-Trivial changes (a one-line fix, a typo, a config tweak) can collapse plan and implement into a single commit and skip the rest.
-The discipline applies when the change is big enough to benefit from thinking first.
+Trivial changes (a one-line fix, a typo, a config tweak) can skip the rhythm entirely.
+The discipline applies when the change is big enough to benefit from thinking first, or long enough that the next session needs a way back into context.

 2. Scratch Plans